 A: Buying real estate is a different power from leasing it.
 The lease was authorized by § 24-6-4's general establish-and-operate-a-911-system power.
 The purchase is authorized by §§ 7-3-2, 7-3-5, 7-3-7.
 Both are valid; both rest on slightly different statutory hooks.
 The opinion stitches them together to confirm the conversion from lease to ownership is straightforwardly legal.

-Q: Could the commission buy the whole building, fence off the part it doesn't need, and just leave it empty?
+Q: Could the commission buy the whole building and leave unused space vacant?

-Q: What about leasing to a quasi-public organization like a regional development district?
+Q: What about leasing to a different public entity, like a state agency?

-Q: Does this also apply to municipal (city) governments?
+Q: Does this opinion apply to municipal (city) governments?

 Background and statutory framework